Obesity in cats: A comprehensive overview

 – Healthy life expectancy

-- Low risk of disease
+– Low risk of illness

 – Less pronounced waist